Sanjib-Mondal/Sanjib-Mondal.Co/_pages/Research.md

 # Current Projects
 1. Machine Learning Algorithum for mining data analysis and predection model development.
-2. Shear strength of cleated coal: laboratory experiments and model development.
+2. Laboratory experiments and model development for measuring the shear strength of cleated coal.
 3. Damage analysis of anchored concrete.
 4. Development of armour protection.